 Unique identifiers

-Other unique identifiers are also present in the OS NGD.
-These include the UPRN (Unique Property Reference Number) and USRN (Unique Street Reference Number).
-These remain the unique identifiers in our data to represent Address and Local Authority Street records, respectively.
+Other unique identifiers are also present in the OS NGD, including the UPRN (Unique Property Reference Number), USRN (Unique Street Reference Number) and UDPRN (Unique Delivery Point Reference Number); these remain the unique identifiers in our data to represent Local Authority Address, Local Authority Street and Royal Mail delivery point address records, respectively.
+(A UDPRN is a unique and persistent identifier that Royal Mail assigns to identify a specific delivery point, for example, a mailbox or business unit.)

-The TOID (Topographic Identifier) is also present in the OS NGD, but in most instances this is an optional attribute and therefore should not be relied upon to complete data linking or for implementing COUs.
+The Topographic Identifier (TOID) is also present in the OS NGD, but in most instances, this is an optional attribute and therefore should not be relied upon to complete data linking or for implementing COUs (Change-Only Updates).
 The reason for this identifier being optional is the improved currency on which the OS NGD will be published, meaning the TOID which is created in our existing OS product systems will not always be allocated to features as frequently as they will be accessible via the OS NGD.

 Last updated